Key Takeaways

 The support system extends beyond formal programming to include peer mentorship, where more established residents guide newcomers.
 Many sober living homes in New Jersey employ house managers who are themselves in recovery, providing lived experience alongside authority.

-Additionally, most facilities maintain connections with local therapists, outpatient programs, and recovery coaches who can provide supplemental support.
-This integration with the broader Los Angeles recovery community ensures residents have access to comprehensive resources beyond what the sober living environment alone provides.
+Additionally, most facilities maintain connections with local therapists, outpatient care providers, outpatient rehab programs, and intensive outpatient program options, as well as recovery coaches who can provide supplemental support.
+Outpatient program participation is often encouraged as part of the continuum of care.
+This integration with the broader New Jersey recovery community ensures residents have access to comprehensive resources beyond what the sober living environment alone provides.
+A well-designed clinical program also plays a key role in supporting residents by coordinating care and ensuring individualized, holistic treatment planning.

 House Responsibilities